-In a study, researchers were surprised to find that Tibetan monks and nuns in showed much more fear of death than other participants.
+In a study, researchers were surprised to find that Tibetan monks and nuns showed much more fear of death than other participants.

 On January 22, the journal Cognitive Science published a paper comparing attitudes toward self and the fear of death between different groups.
 Participants in the studies included non-religious Westerners, Hindus, Christians, lay Tibetans, lay Bhutanese, and Tibetan Buddhist monastics.